vipulnaik/daily-updates/notes/personal-projects-hours.md

 were focused on the trip itself as well as a bunch of trip-related bureaucracy.

-### April 2024 onward?
+### April 2024 onward

 I still have to plan for my life April 2024 onward.
 I could either focus intensely on wrapping up the remaining personal finances / taxes stuff so that I'm free of it until December, or mix it in more gradually with other stuff.
-If the former, I may have to defer to May 2024 for getting back to a high regular weekly number of hours on personal projects; if the latter, I can start at 5+ hours on personal projects starting April 2024 itself.
-I haven't decided.

-I also have to make a decision regarding devops streamlining.
-I could either try to focus hard on it for April and May and try to get it done, or mix it in and get it done over a period of 4-5 months.
-Again, I haven't decided.
+In April 2024, I decided to mix things a bit more gradually, so that I still aim to do 5+ hours on personal projects per week starting the week of 2024-04-08.

+Regarding devops streamlining work (particularly MediaWiki upgrades and server migration) I've decided to focus on it in Q2 2024, but not exclusively.
+The goal is to focus on it enough to be done with the MediaWiki upgrade and migration portion in Q2, but still continue to do other ongoing steady-state tasks at a rate that will be lower than the planned-for steady-state rate.

+I have also implemented two other strategies to help drive more time to personal projects:

+* Stricter restrictions on the day job work I can do over the weekends, so that more of the weekends can be spent on personal projects.

+* Weekly issues listing the personal projects work I plan to do over the week, for one-time projects and ongoing steady-state work.

 ## Track record